SergeiEensalu/System_Modeling/Karmen Kink/portfolio.md

 #### Fulib code and diagram generation
 What was the most unexpected feature you saw me implementing and why?
+In this presentation there actually wasn't anything very unexpected for me

 What was the hardest part to follow and why?
+It was okay to follow, better than the last in-class code demonstration

 ### Preparation for October 6 class
 **Use Case Diagrams & Personas**